 Supporting electoral redistributions

-Providing electoral capacitybuilding and technical support
+Providing international electoral capacity-building and technical support

-The has the power to investigate suspected contraventions of the Act, but no authority to lay charges, prosecute offences or impose penalties, except for an infraction of the country’s compulsory voting laws.
-For example, the may examine the annual and election-related financial disclosure statements required to be filed by registered political parties and candidates and can compel documents and other oral or written evidence whe it suspects non-compliance.
+The AEC has the power to investigate suspected contraventions of the Act, but no authority to lay charges, prosecute offences or impose penalties, except for an infraction of the country’s compulsory voting laws.
+For example, the AEC may examine the annual and election-related financial disclosure statements required to be filed by registered political parties and candidates and can compel documents and other oral or written evidence to be produced when it suspects non-compliance.
 However, alleged offences must be referred to the Australian Federal Police for further action.

 Operational Arrangements

-As noted above, the Electoral Commissioner is the of the .
-Reporting to this position is a eputy lectoral ommissioner and eight lectoral fficers.
-The lectoral fficers for each of the six states and the Northern Territory are appointed by the Governor General for a term of office not exceeding seven years and are eligible for reappointment. n lectoral fficer for the Australian Capital Territory appointment ends following the election for which the lectoral fficer was appointed.
-The ommissioner may also appoint ssistant lectoral fficers, ivisional eturning fficers and ssistant ivisional eturning fficers.
-Electoral fficers for all states and both territories have delegated authority to manage election and referendum activities within their respective jurisdictions.
-At the electoral division level, these tasks are the responsibility of eturning fficers.
+As noted above, the Electoral Commissioner is the Chief Electoral Officer of the AEC.
+Reporting to this position is a deputy electoral commissioner and eight electoral officers.
+The electoral officers for each of the six states and the Northern Territory are appointed by the Governor General for a term of office not exceeding seven years, and they are eligible for reappointment.
+The Electoral Commissioner appoints an electoral officer for the Australian Capital Territory, an appointment that ends following the election for which the electoral officer was appointed.
+The commissioner may also appoint assistant electoral officers, divisional returning officers and assistant divisional returning officers.
+Electoral officers for all states and both territories have delegated authority to manage election and referendum activities within their respective jurisdictions.
+At the electoral division level, these tasks are the responsibility of returning officers.

-As the statutory head of the AEC, the Electoral Commissioner has the authority to decide the agency’s staffing level within its approved budget and to determine the remuneration of senior executive staff, consultants and such temporary staff as he necessary conduct an election and mandated education and information programs.
-The vast majority of roughly 900 personnel are permanent public servants selected through a merit-based hiring process and paid according to public sector position classifications.
-These and other staff are expected to refrain from engaging in political activities and to be politically neutral in perform their duties.
-All AEC staff bound by the Australian Public Service code of conduct.
+As the statutory head of the AEC, the Electoral Commissioner has the authority to decide the agency’s staffing level within its approved budget and to determine the remuneration of the senior executive staff, consultants and such temporary staff as he or she thinks necessary to conduct an election and carry out mandated education and information programs.
+The vast majority of the AEC’s roughly 900 personnel are permanent public servants selected through a merit-based hiring process and paid according to public sector position classifications.
+These and other staff are expected to refrain from engaging in political activities and to be politically neutral in performing their duties.
+All AEC staff are bound by the Australian Public Service code of conduct.

-In 201314, a non-election year, the total revenue was A$134.4 million.
+In 2013–2014, a non-election year, the AEC’s total revenue was A$134.4 million.
 The majority of this amount (A$116.7 million) is appropriation funding for ongoing operations.
-The remainder is revenue from Australian tate and erritor electoral commissions, which contribute to maintenance of the electoral roll; funds received from the Department of Foreign Affairs and Trade for electoral support work conducted in the Asia-Pacific region; and income generated from various industrial, commercial and fee-for-service elections.
+The remainder is revenue from Australian state and territorial electoral commissions, which contribute to the maintenance of the electoral roll; funds received from the Department of Foreign Affairs and Trade for electoral support work conducted in the Asia-Pacific region; and income generated from various industrial, commercial and fee-for-service elections.

 Accountability and Independence

-The reports to Parliament through the Joint Standing Committee on Electoral Matters, a multi-party body with members from both chambers of Parliament. meetings and inquiries are open to the public.
-Over the years the committee has conducted a wide range of studies of election bills and inquiries into aspects of the elect process. is an advisory body, while due consideration to its views and recommendations, it cannot issue binding directives to the on how to perform its duties.
-The government is required to respond to reports and governmentsupported recommendations form the basis of the electoral reform agenda during arliamentary term.
+The AEC reports to Parliament through the Joint Standing Committee on Electoral Matters, a multi-party body with members from both chambers of Parliament.
+Committee meetings and inquiries are open to the public.
+Over the years, the committee has conducted a wide range of studies of election bills and inquiries into aspects of the electoral process.
+It is an advisory body only so that, while the AEC must give due consideration to its views and recommendations, it cannot issue binding directives to the AEC on how to perform its duties.
+The government is required to respond to the committee’s reports, and government-supported recommendations form the basis of the electoral reform agenda during any parliamentary term.